ropensci/tidyqpcr/README.md

 We would be delighted to work with you to answer questions, add features, and fix problems.
 Please [file an issue](https://github.com/ewallace/tidyqpcr/issues) or email Edward dot Wallace at his University email address, (ed.ac.uk).

+## Code of conduct

 We will be following the [code of conduct from the tidyverse](https://dplyr.tidyverse.org/CODE_OF_CONDUCT).

+## Code style

+tidyqpcr *mostly* follows the [tidyverse style guide](https://style.tidyverse.org/), with one exception:

+* Variable names are mostly CamelCase, which we have found useful in differentiating data frame variables, for example called *Time* from functions called *time*.
+This means fewer problems in dealing with time-course experimental data
+* Function names are all snake_case